zyzz15620/pomodoro-timer/README.md

-A small project where I use Tkinter to created it
+A small project to practice Tkinter

 The GUI have 2 button Start and Reset
 + Start: will start couting the time, 25min work then 5min break.
 A 20min will be given after each 4th work session.